 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are generally more costly than phone calls made outside of jail.
+Phone calls made in jail are generally more expensive than phone calls made outside of jail.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but you should keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you are disciplined for an infraction, an inmate’s ability to use the phone may be limited or eliminated completely, as part of the punishment.

 The Fountain County Jail phone number is: 765-793-3545